Zyl9393/mouse_strafing/README.md

 # Usage
 ## Strafing
 In the 3D View, press and hold the spacebar.
 A cross will appear in the center of the screen.
-Click and hold the left, right or middle mouse button to enable mouse strafing.
+Click and hold the left, right or middle mouse button to enable pannig and mouse strafing.
 Additionally, hold the left and right mouse button together for a 4th movement option.
-Then use the mouse to strafe or turn.
+Then move the mouse to strafe or turn.
 Which buttons do what can be configured in the addon preferences.

 ## Relocate Pivot
 While holding the spacebar, press C to relocate the 3D View's pivot point to the surface which you are looking at.
 When backface culling is enabled, backfaces will be ignored.